hemidactylus/katasandbox/repair-improvements/quiz.md

-Let's consolidate what your learnt with this hands-on experience with a short quiz!
+Let's complement this scenario with a small quiz about what you have learnt!

 >>1.
 You can create, at any time, a virtual table that suits your needs.<< ( ) True